A secret supernatural ability and connection with the dead this woman is not easily scared

 A short distance ahead were two doors on either side facing one another.
 The door on the right appeared to be a large drawing room, utterly empty, thick with dust and cobwebs.
 The room on the left was a dining room with a large dining table in the centre but no chairs; Cathy coughed, disturbed motes of drifting dust getting to her.

 A bit further on was a small study with a desk and chair; as Cathy stepped inside, she noticed footprints in the dust on the floor.
 “Curious footprints in the dust?”

 “There is a distinct supernatural energy here,” said the disembodied voice.

 Cathy nodded in agreement, “Yes, I feel it also let’s leave for now and return near midnight.
 I’m feeling a bit peckish and want to explore the village more.”

-“I envy you, Cathrine, being able to feel, touch and taste.
+“I envy you, Catherine, being able to feel, touch and taste.
 My world is so intangible filled with emptiness and shadows, most of the time; it is a lonely place.”

-Cathy exited the room and gazed down the hall, almost opposite were stairs to the second floor.
-Cathy stood at the bottom of the stairs gazing up listening.
+Cathy exited the room and gazed down the hall; almost opposite were stairs to the second floor.
+Cathy stood at the bottom of the stairs gazing up, listening.
 She heard noises coming from upstairs.
 She could hear the creaking of timbers—the wind rustling through the eaves.
-Other than the usual sounds, she sensed an undercurrent of the unearthly barely audible, screeching and snarling filled with menace; the manor itself seemed to be a living thing.
+Other than the usual sounds, she sensed an undercurrent of the unearthly a barely audible, screeching and snarling filled with menace; the manor itself seemed to be a living thing.